venpopov/bmm/README.md

 - Signal Discrimination Model (SDM) by Oberauer (2023)

+However, the setup of the bmm package provides the foundation for the implementation of a broad range of cognitive measurement models.
+In fact, we are already working on implementing additional models, such as:

+- Signal-Detection Models
+- Evidence Accumulation Models
+- Memory Models for categorical response

+If you have suggestions for models that should be added to the package, feel free to create an issue.
+Ideally this should describe the model, point towards literature that gives details on the model, and if possible link to code that has already implemented the model.

-You can always view the latest list of supported models by running:
+Given the dynamic nature the bmm package is currently in, you can always view the latest list of supported models by running:

 ``` r
 bmm::supported_models()